 What if I want to be licensed as a non-resident in another state?

 You should contact the other state(s) for their license requirements.
 A letter of certification from the California Department of Insurance is sometimes required when filing in another state as a non-resident.
-Use this link for other state's websites Department of Insurance.
+Use this link for other state's insurance departments.

-The fastest method for ordering a Letter of Certification/Certificate of License Status is to submit your request electronically through our website at www.insurance.ca.gov, selecting Agents and Brokers, then select Producer Online Services and then select Print Your Certificate of License Status online.
-The fee for each letter is $20 (effective March 1, 2015 this fee will be $22) plus you will be charged an additional transaction fee of $5.60 per certification using this method and you will be able to print the certifications letter(s) yourself.
+The fastest method for ordering a Letter of Certification/Certificate of License Status is to submit your request electronically through Sircon's Request a Letter of Certification.
+The fee for each letter is $24 plus you will be charged an additional transaction fee of $5.60 per certification using this method and you will be able to print the certifications letter(s) yourself.
 If you have any problems printing the certifications you will need to contact the vendor Sircon at their helpline number at 517-381-3860.

 To order a Letter of Certification/Certificate of License Status by mail, you can send us a written request or use our form *LIC 780.
-The fee for each letter is $20 (effective March 1, 2015 this fee will be $22).
-Mail to: Department of Insurance, PO Box 780, Sacramento, CA 95812-0780.
+The fee for each letter is $24.
+Mail to: Department of Insurance, PO Box 1139, Sacramento, CA 95812-1139.
 The process will take approximately two to three weeks.

 I'm a non-resident, do I have to do continuing education hours?